therealarthur/Stak/README.md

 # Stak
-Stak - A way to view ROI on coin staking.
+A way to view ROI on coin staking.

 Current intended functionality:
 - Add wallets from different blockchains to keep track of balances.